pvoznenko/front-controller-php-example/README.md

 in my micro framework, it will stay in one application.

 Since data storage in this case was not really important I chose SQLite, for the production application of course it should be changed to something more serious.
-Also in name of not using existing libraries, I used standard PHP PDO.
-In name of been more abstract from the data source I would choose Doctrine ORM.
+In name of not using existing libraries, I used standard PHP PDO.

+PDO driver with connection to the SQLight injects through constructor to DB service, I believe you can provide different data source if needed, important to use PDO driver in this case.
+Also I provided abstraction Entity layer that provides interface to communicate with PDO driver.
+I used common SQL syntactics, so it should be possible to inject for example PDO driver with connection to MySQL database without changing Entity layer.
+If needed another storage with totally different interface for example, you exchange DB service and Entity layer.

 ## Dear reviewer,